Factibly/factibly/fc-monday/README.md

 ## Tests

-You should use [Jest](https://jestjs.io/) and [Enzyme](https://enzymejs.github.io/enzyme/) to write automated tests on the front-end.
+We use [Jest](https://jestjs.io/) and [Enzyme](https://enzymejs.github.io/enzyme/) to create automated tests.
 The test files should have an extension of `.test.[jt]sx?`.

 ## Frameworks and Libraries

-This project utilizes the following frameworks and libraries:
+We utilize the following frameworks and libraries:

 - React &ndash; simplifies front-end development
 - Material-UI &ndash; creates material-themed UI components and icons